Revolutionary Insurgent Army of Ukraine: Foundation of the Insurgent Army

 On 22 September 1918, the Huliaipole anarchist group around Nestor Makhno and Semen Karetnyk began to make moves to decisively reoccupy their hometown.
 Disguised as a detachment of the National Guard, they were able to disarm and attack unwitting units of the Ukrainian State, a tactic which they made frequent use of.
 Aided by their disguises, they were able to reach Huliaipole within a few days, narrowly avoiding the local German occupation forces.
 They continued on to Marfopol, where they encountered forces of the Austro-Hungarian Army and led a feigned retreat into the fields, upon which they cut down the Austrian detachment with machine gun fire.
 Afterwards, the anarchists executed the local police chief and passed out propaganda to the conscripted troops, urging them to mutiny and launch revolutions of their own back home, before releasing them in different directions.

 While the occupation forces were busy pacifying Marfopol, the anarchists finally returned to Huliaipole and scattered throughout the region, raising the local peasantry to revolt.
-They held an assembly with 400 participants, which discussed the ignition of an insurrection and how it would be prosecuted, quickly working out a program of action.
+They held an assembly with 400 participants, which discussed the ignition of an insurrection and how it would be carried out, quickly working out a program of action.
 Within a day, the insurgent forces had taken control of the region without any bloodshed, briefly returning local infrastructure to workers' control and re-establishing "the power of the soviets", before declaring a general insurrection throughout Ukraine to overthrow the Hetmanate and oust the occupation forces.
 However, on 29 September, the Central Powers launched a counterattack, forcing the anarchists to evacuate the town and retreat to Mariupol in order to avoid encirclement and subsequent reprisals.
 On the way to Mariupol, the insurgents were able to disarm more Hetmanate units and seize their equipment for themselves, before linking up with the 60-strong insurgent force led by the anarchist sailor Fedir Shchus, who had been waging guerrilla warfare against the occupation since the Taganrog conference.
 The two forces resolved to join, so that they could successfully conduct open warfare against not only the Central Powers but also against the invading White movement.
 This rallying cry eventually resulted in the insurgents pulling together 1,500 volunteers, although only one-quarter were armed.

-A Tachanka used by soldiers of the Insurgent Army, on display at a museum in Huliaipole.
+A tachanka used by soldiers of the Insurgent Army, on display in a museum in Huliaipole.